Work between Nailsea and Portishead

 We recognise that our construction activity impacts local communities.
 We are working hard to limit that as much as possible.
 Details of all current construction activity can be found on our In your area page.

 We agreed a construction traffic management plan with the local authorities which sets out the roads our vehicles can use for construction work.
 We’re building temporary traffic access points and haul roads along the route of the cable that will allow us to move traffic off main roads directly into the construction areas.

-To view the map showing the temporary accesses and haul roads, please click here.
+This map shows the temporary accesses and haul roads.